nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       }
     }

 The first thing we attempt is to locate the game by the ``game_id`` passed in over the ``SocketIO`` connection.
 If we locate a game we grab the game board and assign the calling player a marker.

 If the calling player is the same as the ``starting_player`` off the game we get the marker ``x`` otherwise we get the marker ``o``.
-We then establish the other players session id which is session is that did not call the ``player_marker`` method.
+We then establish the other players session id by looking at the board (if the called is ``player_1`` then the other player is ``player_2``).

-It's then time to verify that the co-ordinates passed to the ``player_marker`` function are two an empty board position.
-If it's not be return an error to the caller informing them that the cell is already selected.
-If we have no error we place the marker on the board and attempt to update the ``Game`` with the new ``board``.
-As we saw earlier this will only succeed if it's the calling players turn.
-Once we are finished it's time to inform both of the players about the new state of the board by emitting the object.
+It's then time to verify that the co-ordinates passed to the ``player_marker`` function point to an empty board position.
+If it's not empty we return an error to the caller informing them that the cell is already selected.
+If the board position is empty we place the marker on the board and attempt to update the ``Game`` with the new ``board``.

+As we discussed earlier this will only succeed if it's the player that is calling this method's turn.
+Once the update is performed it's time to inform both of the players about the new state of the board by emitting a message with the board position that was changed and what kind of marker was put down.

 .. code-block:: javascript
     :linenos: